 There are different variations of raw food diets out there, all with different advice and degrees to which foods can be cooked.
 Depending on the category of raw you choose to follow, it can include far more than just fresh produce.
 A typical raw foodist consumes a diet full of fresh, whole, unrefined, living, plant-based foods such as fruits, vegetables, leafy greens, nuts, and seeds.
-Some raw foodist might even consume fish, sea vegetables, fermented foods, sprouted grains, eggs, and even some meat and raw dairy products.
+Some raw foodists might even consume fish, sea vegetables, fermented foods, sprouted grains, eggs, and even some meat and raw dairy products.

 Benefits Of A Raw Food Diet

 Once becoming vegan it wasn’t long after that we started to look into how a raw food diet can benefit our bodies.
 You really can’t beat the nutritional benefits that unprocessed fruits and veggies offer.
 What makes raw food so great is that they are abundant with enzymes and bio-photons.
-You will hear this a lot with raw foodist.
+You will hear this a lot with raw foodists.

-Enzymes are your body’s work force.
+Enzymes are your body’s workforce.
 They power hundreds of thousands of chemical reactions that take place throughout the body and are essential for digestion, absorption of food, and production of energy.
 In fact, enzymes are critical for most of the metabolic activities taking place in your body.
 Which is why many raw foodies claim it to be the elixir to life.

-Many report that when they change their diet to raw foods, their body undergoes a transformation.
+Many reports that when they change their diet to raw foods, their body undergoes a transformation.
 I sure felt this.
 I started feeling healthier, happier, lighter, and more energized as time went on.
 Sleep improved and my headaches and joint pain dissipated.
 My mind became more alert and creative, while brain fog faded away.
-Here are just some of the benefit a raw food diet can offer.
+Here are just some of the benefits a raw food diet can offer.